agittins/bermuda/README.md

 ## How it Works

-This integration uses the advertisement data gathered by your esphome or Shelley bluetooth-proxy deployments into Homeassistant to track (and ultimately) triangulate (more correctly, trilaterate) the relative positions of any BLE devices observed around your home.
+This integration uses the advertisement data gathered by your esphome or Shelly Plus bluetooth-proxy deployments into Homeassistant to track (and ultimately) triangulate (more correctly, trilaterate) the relative positions of any BLE devices observed around your home.